SIEM vs Log Management : Understanding the Difference and When You Need Both

 • Cloud adoption and IoT growth multiply the volume, velocity, and variety of log data.

-In short: log management underpins compliance and operational monitoring, while SIEM adds the analytics, intelligence, and automation necessary for proactive threat detection.
+In short: log management underpins compliance and operational log monitoring, while SIEM adds the analytics, intelligence, and automation necessary for proactive threat detection.

 How SIEM Adds Value to Log Management